thomassuedbroecker/ce-cns-problem/documentation/README.md

 ![](images/cns-ce-architecture.png)

-In the following table you see the container, the exposed routes, uses a TLS Certificate and the scale to zero configuration.
+In the following table you see the container, the exposed routes, uses of TLS Certificate and the scale to zero configuration.

 | Container | Route | TLS Certificate | Scale to zero configured |
 | --- | --- | --- | --- |